THH(Z) and the image of J: -local and K-theory

-induced by the canonical $\cir$-equivariant map $\THH(R) \otimes \j_p^\triv \to \THH(R/\j_p)$ and noting that this square becomes cartesian after $\K(1)$-localization.
-The last claim follows from considering the map induced on horizontal fibers, as the aforementioned $\cir$-equivariant map is a $\K(1)$-local equivalence, and hence so too is the map obtained from this by applying $(-)_{\h\cir}$. \end{proof}
+induced by the canonical $\cir$-equivariant map $\THH(R) \otimes \j_p^\triv \to \THH(R/\j_p)$, which becomes cartesian after $\K(1)$-localization.
+This last claim follows from considering the map induced on horizontal fibers, as the aforementioned $\cir$-equivariant map is a $\K(1)$-local equivalence, and hence so too is the map obtained from this by applying $(-)_{\h\cir}$. \end{proof}

 Next, we prove our result for general connective $\E_1$-rings, \cref{i--k1k--main}.
 The proof will rely on the following prior result on the $\K(1)$-local K-theory of $\Z$-algebras.